cincheo/ini/README.md

 # About INI

 *INI* is a scripting (evaluated) language running on the top of a JVM.
-It aims at providing *a simple way to prototype, implement, and deploy pipelines* and distributed streaming computations.
+It aims at providing *a simple, safe and sound way to implement distributed and reactive computations* thanks to functions, processes, events and channels.

 By default, INI uses *Kafka* as a broker.